hphelion/documentation/community/community.hwsw-requirements.md

     * python-libvirt
     * openssh-server

-        **Note:** Ensure that the firewall configuration allows access to the ssh ports.
+        **Note:** Ensure that the firewall configuration allows access to the SSH ports.

 ## Usable capacity